Office of Career Services

 What is a Resume?

 A resume is a professional introduction of yourself (to prospective employers or graduate schools) that clearly and concisely describes your skills and qualifications as they relate to the position you are trying to obtain.
 Customize your resume to appeal to a particular employer, placing the most significant information on the first page.
-A resume will not get you a job, but a well-written resume is key to securing an interview.
 Remember: a resume is a tool to market and promote yourself!

 Sections of a Resume